SBME’s Career Accelerator:

 Hello, Mentors & Mentees

-On behalf of the School of Biomedical Engineering (SMBE), we’re extending a warm welcome to our STEMCELL mentors and mentees.
-Our inaugural SBME Career Accelerator program will set our students on the path to success by providing a mentorship platform for students to gain valuable career insights and build a professional network.
+On behalf of the School of Biomedical Engineering (SMBE), we’re extending a warm welcome to to all mentors and mentees.
+We believe the SBME Career Accelerator program will set our students on the path to success by providing a mentorship platform for students to gain valuable career insights and build a professional network.

 SBME’s Career Accelerator

-UBC’s School of Biomedical Engineering (SBME) has partnered with STEMCELL Technologies and Advice to a Scientist to offer Career Accelerator, a new mentorship program for SBME’s graduate students.
-The program will support students to identify possible career options and learn how to transition into those careers following training.
+Launched in partnership with STEMCELL Technologies and Advice to a Scientist in 2022, SBME’s Career Accelerator offers mentorship opportunities for our graduate students as they identify possible career options and learn how to transition into those careers following training.

 Individual Development Plans